42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Add a new video

-Create a new video object.
-Once created, you can upload a video file to this object.
+You can create a video object by using this endpoint.
+Once the video is created you can then upload the video.

 ### Example